cookie-status/cookie-status-dev/content/firefox/_index.md

 {{% /notice %}}

 Tracking Content blocking (enabled in **Private windows** by default) will not just strip cookies but actually **block** all resource requests to domains listed in Disconnect.me.

+Firefox deletes all stored site data (incl. cookies, browser storage) if the site is a known tracker and hasn't been interacted with in the last 30 days.

 ## Third-party cookies